BreeeZe/rpos/README.md

 STEP 8 - EXTRA CONFIGURATION ON PAN-TILT HAT (Pimononi)
 The camera on the Pan-Tilt hat is usually installed upside down.
-Goto the Web Page that runs with rpos ```http://<CaperaIP>:8081``` and tick the horizontal and vertial flip boxes and apply the changes.
+Goto the Web Page that runs with rpos ```http://<CameraIP>:8081``` and tick the horizontal and vertial flip boxes and apply the changes.

 ## Camera Settings
-You can set camera settings by browsing to : http://CameraIP:Port/ These settings are then saved in a file called v4l2ctl.json and are persisted on rpos restart.
+You can set camera settings by browsing to : ```http://CameraIP:Port/```
+These settings are then saved in a file called v4l2ctl.json and are persisted on rpos restart.
+The default port for RPOS is 8081.

 ## Known Issues
 - 1920x1080 can cause hangs and crashes with the original RTSP server.
 The mpromonet one may work better